NEW TEE AVAILABLE NOW CLICK HERE

-You’re on stage in front of all your heroes and you gotta rock a 10 minute vinyl set to prove your worthiness.
-What records do you choose?
+You’re on stage in front of all your heroes and you gotta rock a 10 minute set to prove your worthiness.
+What songs do you choose?

-Peaches Crew has undoubtedly become an institution.
-Talk about the history and influence y’all have had and what it means to be a part of such an important collective in Bay Area DJ history.
+Rebel Pop Radio has has become a bit of an institution here in the Bay.
+Talk about the history and influence y’all have had and what it means to be a part of such an important outlet in the Bay Area DJ scene.